VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/order-management/order-details.md

 ## Refunds

 Refund is a special type of payment when money is transferred back to a buyer.
-Typically a refund is initiated as a consequence of an item return.В It's also possible to issue a refundВ because of other reasons, without a return.В Refund must be credited to the purchase medium used in the original purchase.В In special situations, you may issue a refund to a new payment source.
+Typically a refund is initiated as a consequence of an item return.
+It's also possible to issue a refund because of other reasons, without a return.
+Refund must be credited to the purchase medium used in the original purchase.
+In special situations, you may issue a refund to a new payment source.
 For example, if the buyer used a now-expired credit card for the purchase, you may issue the refund to a new credit card.

-В
-To create a refund, you must have appropriate permission and theВ order must be in a status of Complete.
+To create a refund, you must have appropriate permission and the order must be in a status of Complete.
-В

 Steps to create refund:

-1. OpenВ **Orders**В module, select anВ Order from the list andВ open it.
+1. Open **Orders** module, select an Order from the list and open it.
-2. ClickВ **Refund**В button insideВ **Summary**В tab.В
+2. Click **Refund** button inside **Summary** tab.
 3. A 2-step wizard appears.
 Enter refund amount, select a refund option: original source or a new credit card:
   <img src="../../../assets/images/docs/Capture.PNG" />
-4. Fill all new credit card data ifВ Refund to a new credit cardВ was chosen.
+4. Fill all new credit card data if Refund to a new credit card was chosen.
   <img src="../../../assets/images/docs/Capture3.PNG" />
 5. Click **Next**.
-In the next step of the wizard carefully recheck the payment data and clickВ **Submit**В to issue the payment.
+In the next step of the wizard carefully recheck the payment data and click **Submit** to issue the payment.
   <img src="../../../assets/images/docs/Capture2.PNG" />
 6. Payment data is processed and operation result is displayed shortly.
-If the transaction succeeded, theВ **Back**В button disappears andВ **Finish**В button gets enabled.
-All data is saved, a new payment is added to the list inside the orderВ **Payments**В tab.
-ClickВ **Finish**.
+If the transaction succeeded, the **Back** button disappears and **Finish** button gets enabled.
+All data is saved, a new payment is added to the list inside the order **Payments** tab.
+Click **Finish**.
 An example of successful transaction:
   <img src="../../../assets/images/docs/Capture4.PNG" />
 7. A payment could fail because of various reasons.
 In such case the error message is displayed:
   <img src="../../../assets/images/docs/Capture5.PNG" />
-8. ClickВ **Back**В to correct the payment data orВ **Cancel**В to withdraw.
+8. Click **Back** to correct the payment data or **Cancel** to withdraw.

 ## Viewing Payment Details